 Note: If you’re a client doing tutoring with Compass, we do NOT register you for official test dates.
 You must register yourself or your student through the College Board (SAT) or ACT website.

-How do I register for an SAT, SAT Subject Test, or ACT?
+How do I register for an SAT or ACT?

 Enter all required information, but feel free to skip the student questionnaire portions that ask about the classes you’ve taken and your future plans.
 You can also edit this information later.
 The optional information helps colleges market to students with relevant interests, grades, and test scores.
 If that is important to you, go ahead and fill out this portion.

-Decide whether you’re going to take the optional essay (SAT) or writing test (ACT).
-Fewer and fewer colleges are requiring or recommending these essays, but one of the schools on your list may, so double-check before deciding to opt-out.
+Decide whether you’re going to take the optional ACT writing test.
+(The SAT no longer offers a writing portion.)
+Fewer and fewer colleges are requiring or recommending this essay, but one of the schools on your list may, so double-check before deciding to opt-out.
 There is an additional fee for the essay.

 Both College Board and ACT will ask if you have received accommodation approval at this stage; enter the information they’ve sent you in the approval notice.
 See our post on the steps for requesting accommodations for more information.

 We generally find that the only add-ons of real value are the ACT’s “Test Information Release” option and College Board’s “Question-and-Answer Service” (QAS).
-These are only available on certain ACT and SAT test dates, and never for Subject Tests.
+These are only available on certain ACT and SAT test dates.
 They will give you access to the complete test, which can be helpful for reviewing your performance.

 Follow the instructions to upload a photo, pay fees, and print your admission ticket.
 You can also wait to log in and print the week of the test, but make sure you don’t lose your password!
 You won’t be able to take a test without your admission ticket.